intellifi-nl/push-doc/mqtt_topics.md

 * PB message received from spot 310: from/310/pb
 * PB message send to spot 310: to/310/pb

+PB messages do no include a length prefix, you can use the length indication that is included in the MQTT protocol.
+One MQTT message always contains one PB message.

 **Important note!** Please try to avoid using these low level messages for integrations witht the brain, they may change without further notice.
 All important events are avaialble on one of the resources.

+### Alive messages
+We also send out a message when a full HTTP post request has been received from a spot (action is called `request-complete`).
+This can be used to check if the spot is still alive.
+Please note that this is also internal information, you can use the earlier mentioned `connect` and `disconnect` to watch for changes in the spot status.

+Example:
+* HTTP post has been received from spot 312: request-complete/312

 Presences
 ---------